retrixe/IveBot/README.md

-  "testPilots": ["array of people who can use test pilot commands via user ID"], "NASAtoken": "<to enable /astronomy-picture-of-the-day or /apod>", "host": "<your user ID to give you certain privileges like /remoteexec>", "weatherAPIkey": "<an http://openweathermap.org API key to enable /weather>" }
+  "testPilots": ["array of people who can use test pilot commands via user ID"], "NASAtoken": "<to enable /astronomy-picture-of-the-day or /apod>", "host": "<your user ID to give you certain privileges like /remoteexec>", "weatherAPIkey": "<an http://openweathermap.org API key to enable /weather>", "mongoURL": "<the link to your MongoDB database instance>" }
 ```

 You can use comments in JSON5.
+If you're using a deployment service like Now which supports secrets, then you can secure your token and MongoDB database URL by setting the value of both keys to `dotenv` and then setting the IVEBOT_TOKEN environment variable to your token and the MONGO_URL env variable to the MongoDB instance URL.